How Do You Charge a Golf Cart Battery Efficiently?

 Maintenance Task Frequency Tools Needed

-Terminal Cleaning Monthly Baking soda, wire brush
+Terminal Cleaning Monthly Baking soda, brush

-Water Refill Biweekly Distilled water, funnel
+Water Refill Biweekly Distilled water

 Voltage Check Quarterly Multimeter